erick2red/stack/doc/errors-list.md

 ## List of errors ##

-Value   Meaning                             Status Code -1     You are not logged                  401 Unauthorized -2     Wrong authentication credentials    601 Wrong authentication credentials -3     Error creating users.
-Rails errors  422 Unprocessable entity -4     User not found                      422 Unprocessable entity
+Value   Meaning
+ -1     You are not logged
+ -2     Wrong authentication credentials
+ -3     Error creating users.
+Rails errors
+ -4     User not found